RootstockCollective/collective-rewards-sc/SECURITY.md

 reply to your report, the security team will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

-**Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/rootstockcollective/collective-rewards-sc/issues).
+**Ensure the bug has not already been reported** by searching on GitHub under [Issues](https://github.com/rootstockcollective/collective-rewards-sc/issues).

 ## Vulnerability Handling